 Nevada’s 2015 QAP is adopted pursuant the Division’s regulations implementing the LIHTC.
 The Regulations, the Application form, the Instructions and the Compliance Policies and Procedures Manual constitute the Division’s QAP pursuant to the Code and federal implementing regulations.

 The 2015 QAP covers the periods of January 1, 2015 to December 31, 2015.
-All reservations of 2015 tax credits made during the plan year are subject to the annual Plan.
+All reservations of 2015 tax credits made during the plan year are subject to the Annual Plan.
 The Division will update its web page with information regarding the 2015 QAP.
 The website address is: http://housing.nv.gov/.

 OBJECTIVES OF THE QUALIFIED ALLOCATION PLAN